awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cleanrooms-configuredtable-analysisruleaggregation.md

 # AWS::CleanRooms::ConfiguredTable AnalysisRuleAggregation<a name="aws-properties-cleanrooms-configuredtable-analysisruleaggregation"></a>

-Enables query structure and specified queries that produce aggregate statistics\.
+A type of analysis rule that enables query structure and specified queries that produce aggregate statistics\.

 ## Syntax<a name="aws-properties-cleanrooms-configuredtable-analysisruleaggregation-syntax"></a>